-1. Driveways existing as of March 12, 1996 are exempt from this ordinance unless the driveway is being relocated.
+1808.01 Driveways existing as of March 12, 1996 are exempt from this ordinance unless the driveway is being relocated.

-Town of BROOKLINE, NEW HAMPSHIRE DRIVEWAY PERMIT APPLICATION
+TOWN OF BROOKLINE, NEW HAMPSHIRE DRIVEWAY PERMIT APPLICATION

 Application Date:

 Permit Number:

 Lot Number:

-Sub bdivision (if applicable):
+Subdivision (if applicable):

-vner (or applicant):
+Owner (or applicant):

-Idress of Applicant:
+Address of Applicant:

-one Number of Applicant:
+Phone Number of Applicant:

-eet Address of Driveway:
+Street Address of Driveway:

-1) The driveway will be inspected by the Driv compliance with Section 7 of the Brookline eway Inspector, who will ensure that the driveway is in Subdivision Regulations.
+The driveway will be inspected by the Driveway Inspector, who will ensure that the driveway is compliance with Section 7 of the Brookline Subdivision Regulations. s in

-2) The fee for a driveway permit is \$25, as October, 1990.
-I have submitted this fee. established by the Brookline Board of Selectmen in
+The fee for a driveway permit is \$25, as established by the Brookline Board of Selectmen in Octo 1990.
+I have submitted this fee. ber,

-3) Any necessary State permits such as Wetlan been obtained.
-Curb cuts need to be shown ds, Timber Cutting, and Curb Cut permits have already on the subdivision plans.
+Any necessary State permits such as Wetlands, Timber Cutting, and Curb Cut permits have alrebeen obtained.
+Curb cuts need to be shown on the subdivision plans. ady

-4) road to the property line, whichever dis be paved 15 feet from the edge of the road, or from the tance is smaller, to encourage proper drainage and ing is required unless other specifications are made by the Zoning Ordinance.
+On any paved road, the driveway needs to be paved 15 feet from the edge of the road, or from road to the property line, whichever distance is smaller, to encourage proper drainage sedimentation & erosion control.
+This paving is required unless other specifications are made by Town Road Agent as per Section 1800 of the Zoning Ordinance. - 1

-I hav ave read and understand the above and Sec reways.
-The driveway that I propose is in comp tion 7 and Article XIX (attached) which pertain to pliance with those regulations.
+have read and understand the above and Section 7 and Section 1800 (attached) which pertain riveways.
+The driveway that I propose is in compliance with those regulations. ı to

-Signa nature of Applicant:
+ignature of Applicant:

+•

-Fee P Paid: □ CASH □ CHECK #
+ee Paid: CASH CHECK #

+Page 48.
+Amended March 10, 1998